runtimeverification/evm-semantics/models/k/evm-syntax.md

 them.

 The `WordStack` is the size-limited (to 1024) stack of words that each local execution of an EVM process has acess to.
-The `LocalMem` is an array of memory it has local access to (modeled here as a map from addresses to values).
-EVM Processes are tuples of their associated `PID`, their `ProgramCounter`, their `WordStack`, and their `LocalMem`.
+The local memory is an array of memory it has local access to (modeled here as a map from addresses to values).
+EVM Processes are tuples of their associated `PID`, their `ProgramCounter`, their `WordStack`, and their `WordMap`.

 ```k
 module EVM-PROCESS-SYNTAX